 Cinophiles, rejoice!
-The lineup for the The New York Film Festival has been announced!
+The lineup for the Lincoln Center’s New York Film Festival has been announced!
 This year, the New York Film Festival will showcase 30 films from 22 countries.
 Upper West Siders will have prime access to the theaters where the films are being screened.

 The Festival will be screening films at Alice Tully Hall (West 65th at Broadway), Elinor Bunin Munroe Film Center (144 West 65th Street), Walter Reade Theater (165 West 65th), and Rose Studio, (165 West 65th Street).